 Squats also regulate the body’s lipid production that helps improve your cardiovascular functionality.
 Even the body’s insulin levels are kept under check thereby preventing the outbreak of diabetes.

-3) Improves Mobility and Burns Fat
+3) Squats Improves Mobility and Burn Fat

 Squats are one of the best “functional exercises’ known to man.
 Not only does this exercise engage the lower body, it also makes you stable and flexible.
 As this is a mass gainer, you tend to burn fat at a faster rate.
 The more muscle you develop, the more body fat you would burn as larger muscle mass spends more calories to sustain itself.